 Mobile devices play an increasingly vital role in our daily lives, functioning nowadays as a kind of

 Mobile devices play an increasingly vital role in our daily lives, functioning nowadays as a kind of appendage to our body.
-A test developed by the Hexacta team (HAT) helps us understand how our cellphones sometimes have a life of their own, and can disclose our personal information without us even realizing it.
+A test developed by the Hexacta team (HAT) helps us understand about personal data security and how our cellphones sometimes can disclose our personal information without us even realizing it.

 “While knowledge advances faster and faster, we observe that this knowledge gets distributed slowly and unevenly.
 Everyone knows to us use a cell phone, but not everyone knows these mechanisms.
 At Hexacta, we believe that knowledge and education are the two essential pillars for society to make smart choices about technology.
 That is why we are dedicated to providing these meetings: to share this simple but important knowledge with everyone.”

 ● Do not put your name on the WiFi, nor any names that provide personal data

 ● Download applications that prevent device identification, for example (PRY FI)

 ● Always use the latest version of the OS